This course will take place online, for a reduced rate of £24.

 Who is this course for?

-Anyone with interest in revolutionary history, creative activism, joyful mischief, and LGBTQ+ power.
+Anyone with an interest in revolutionary history, popular education, creative activism, joyful mischief, healthcare justice, intersectionality, and LGBTQ+ power.

 Will I need any equipment or materials?